Hurricanes, Sabres, Canadiens vying for NHL's top draft pick - WDEF

 They’re joined by the Montreal Canadiens and the last-place finishing Buffalo Sabres as the three teams still in the running after the league unveiled picks No. 4 through 15 as part of the NHL draft lottery conducted in Toronto on Saturday night.

-The Hurricanes entered the lottery with a three percent chance of landing the No. 1 pick after they finished 21st in the standings.
+The Hurricanes entered the lottery with the 11th-best chance (three percent) of landing the No. 1 pick after finishing 21st in the standings.
 Montreal is also making a move up after having the fourth-best shot at landing the No. 1 selection.

 The Hurricanes and Canadiens moved ahead of Ottawa and Arizona.
 The Senators dropped from the second slot to having the fourth pick, and Arizona dropped from third to fifth.